ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-7 JavaScript Tricks That Saved My Sanity in Production - <a href="https://javascript.plainenglish.io/7-javascript-tricks-that-saved-my-sanity-in-production-df6316679cf9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Debugging Tricks I Wish I Knew Earlier - <a href="https://javascript.plainenglish.io/7-javascript-debugging-tricks-i-wish-i-knew-earlier-d305077e7339?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shahzaibasif`**

-<blockquote>Because shipping buggy code at 2 AM is not fun.
+<blockquote>Because staring at the screen won’t fix your bugs.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Should You Master JavaScript or Chase Every New Framework? - <a href="https://medium.com/codrift/should-you-master-javascript-or-chase-every-new-framework-c85c0835671b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Strange JavaScript Bug That Cost Me an Entire Weekend to Fix - <a href="https://javascript.plainenglish.io/the-strange-javascript-bug-that-cost-me-an-entire-weekend-to-fix-a7cf0ab0c0ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>From vanilla code to React, Vue, Svelte, and beyond — my honest journey of chasing shiny tools vs sticking to one core skill
+<blockquote>What I learned about debugging when everything looked fine but wasn’t
-Continue reading on Codrift »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-How I Built a Real-Time Dashboard With JavaScript That Actually Worked - <a href="https://medium.com/@kainatnafees/how-i-built-a-real-time-dashboard-with-javascript-that-actually-worked-de67d4c8f499?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Infinity in JavaScript: A Guide for Developers - <a href="https://medium.com/@rohitkuwar/understanding-infinity-in-javascript-a-guide-for-developers-f3b33570fb14?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Rohit Kuwar`**

-<blockquote>From messy DOM updates to a smooth, live-updating interface users loved
+<blockquote>JavaScript is a versatile language, and part of its flexibility comes from how it handles numbers.
+One such feature of JavaScript’s number…
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Code to Frame in 2025: Inside the JavaScript Runtime - <a href="https://javascript.plainenglish.io/from-code-to-frame-in-2025-inside-the-javascript-runtime-e6540df40b3e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Detecting Mobile Devices in JavaScript: A Complete Developer’s Guide - <a href="https://alenibric.medium.com/detecting-mobile-devices-in-javascript-a-complete-developers-guide-a6a01c6bac9c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Alen IBRIC`**

-<blockquote>Where do mysterious pauses come from — and how do you eliminate them without extra libraries?
+<blockquote>In modern web development, detecting whether a user is browsing from a mobile device has become increasingly important for delivering…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-What Happens if You Override setTimeout or setInterval? - <a href="https://javascript.plainenglish.io/what-happens-if-you-override-settimeout-or-setinterval-03146470374f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Background Sync API: A Safe Way to Send Data Even When Users Suddenly Go Offline - <a href="https://javascript.plainenglish.io/background-sync-api-a-safe-way-to-send-data-even-when-users-suddenly-go-offline-0390d835f221?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjali Singh Attri`**
+✍️ **posted by `Developer Awam`**

-<blockquote>You can read this full article for free here
+<blockquote>Handle sudden offline issues with Background Sync API — send data safely once users reconnect.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Boosting Your JS Frontend with Laravel Caching and Queue Strategies - <a href="https://javascript.plainenglish.io/boosting-your-js-frontend-with-laravel-caching-and-queue-strategies-b7630fee1493?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Tricks That Saved My Sanity in Production - <a href="https://javascript.plainenglish.io/7-javascript-tricks-that-saved-my-sanity-in-production-df6316679cf9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Wade`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>Learn to boost your JS frontend.
-Utilize Laravel caching and queue strategies to improve application performance and deliver a better UX.
+<blockquote>Because shipping buggy code at 2 AM is not fun.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Docker node_modules Management: Why Anonymous Volume is the Right Answer - <a href="https://medium.com/@duckdevv/docker-node-modules-management-why-anonymous-volume-is-the-right-answer-247fbc14c481?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Should You Master JavaScript or Chase Every New Framework? - <a href="https://medium.com/codrift/should-you-master-javascript-or-chase-every-new-framework-c85c0835671b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `duckdevv`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>When running JavaScript/TypeScript projects with Docker Compose in local development environments, how do you handle node_modules mounting?
+<blockquote>From vanilla code to React, Vue, Svelte, and beyond — my honest journey of chasing shiny tools vs sticking to one core skill
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>8.
-7 JavaScript Mistakes That Made My Apps Slower (And How I Fixed Them) - <a href="https://javascript.plainenglish.io/7-javascript-mistakes-that-made-my-apps-slower-and-how-i-fixed-them-33a5db302e00?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Real-Time Dashboard With JavaScript That Actually Worked - <a href="https://medium.com/@kainatnafees/how-i-built-a-real-time-dashboard-with-javascript-that-actually-worked-de67d4c8f499?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>When users started complaining about my app being “laggy,” I first blamed the browser, then React, then maybe even their internet speed…
+<blockquote>From messy DOM updates to a smooth, live-updating interface users loved
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>